 For instance, Huda Kattan regularly challenges her fans to create themed makeup looks using Huda Beauty products.
 She then shares these fan videos on her Instagram profile.

 Social media is also an excellent platform to update your fans with the latest products and features from your brand.
-In the previously-cited Sprout Social Index, 60% of consumers want to see posts that showcase new products or services.
-So you could start creating videos to share new product announcements and reveals.
+According to Hubspot, 26% of consumers want to see posts that showcase new products or services.

 Rather than making a generic announcement, you could keep things interesting and engaging by adding fun elements to the video.
 Maybe you could add fun colours and fonts, put a creative twist on your product features, include eye-catching graphics, and more.